Redhouane/surya/README.md

-DrEA Project
+DrEA Package

 Objective:
-Conception of solution to help bibliographic researchs based on :
+Conception of python package providing solution to manipulate research articles :

 1/ Parsed data in each article submitted to the solution;

-2/ Summerize articles;
+2/ Summarize articles;

 3/ Advanced research inside tagged articles;

 Inputs:
 Articles provided in a PDF format.

-Output:
-Interactive tool provided as Web GUI.

 Project Structure:

-Directory "Sources":
+"setup.py":
-Source files
+Source file
-- drea_parse_paper.py
-- drea_load_parsed_paper.py
-- drea_summerize_text.py

-Directory "Tests":
-Some developement tests.

-Directory "articles":
+"requirements.txt":
+List of external dependencies

+"drealib/":
+package's modules sources.

+"tests/":
+Development tests of the project.

+"articles/":
-Articles used for developement.
+Articles used for development.

-Directory "parsed_articles":
+"parsed_articles/":
 Results Directory

+"buffer/":
-Buffer used to write Science-Parser results in json format.
+used to write Science-Parser results in json format.